 Basic Huitlacoche Filling

-- 1 small 15 oz can whole peeled tomatoes, with juice
+- 1 15 can whole peeled tomatoes or 1 lb fresh tomatoes

 - 1 small 5 oz white onion, diced ¼ inch